Can My All-Wheel Drive Car be Towed?September 12, 2020

 The Many Different Ways To Tow

 Towing is the process of hauling an object attached to a tow bar, rope, or chain.
 There are important factors to consider prior to towing.
 Always check a tow truck’s tire pressure and the height of the hitch to ensure they’re in the correct level and position, respectively.

-Tow bars should be tightened well and the break system ascertained to be in a good condition.
-Your car can break down unexpectedly along the road, in the parking lot or even in the garage.
+Tow bars should be tightened well and the brake system ascertained to be in a good condition.
+Your car can break down unexpectedly along the road, in the parking lot, or even in the garage.
 Those are often the times when you need to hire a towing services company to help with their services and move your vehicle to a mechanic shop.

 Each of the mentioned types of towing has different benefits to users.
 All you need to do is find out which one best suits you.
 There are five major types of towing: boom, hook and chain, integrated tow truck, wheel-lift and flatbed truck.
 Here are the types of towing you need to know:

 1. Boom Trucks

 Boom trucks are flexible and reliable enough to lift objects with light weight.
 Before lifting objects, it is important to boom up, down, clockwise and in an anticlockwise direction.
 This is to test if the boom truck is able to operate effectively.
 The hooks in the boom have adjustments for safe control during the lifting process in different weather conditions.

 The adjustments have the capability of slowing swinging speed and controlling swinging radius.
 Before beginning the lifting process, check levels of oil, pressure, temperature, water and hydraulic.
 Assessments done before the actual lifting process ensures the object being lifted is successfully taken where it should be.

 2.Hook and Chain Trucks